IoannaKapodistria/SageMath/README.md

 # SageMath

+##Jypiter Notebook

+Problems with their solutions.
- Problems and solutions of Linear algebra/ numerical solution of ordinary differential equations/ polynomials and explicit functions/plots
+Linear algebra/ Numerical solution of ordinary differential equations/ Polynomials and explicit functions/Plots